 24 Hour Helpline: 215.898.6600

 A team of Penn staff members are available to provide informative trainings and workshops to individual departments across campus.
-These workshops can focus on a variety of topics ranging from institutional obligations in responding to sexual violence on campus, to how to be an active bystander as an administrator.
+These workshops can focus on topics ranging from institutional obligations in responding to sexual violence on campus, to how to be an active bystander as an administrator.
+In addition to programs from PVP, the Faculty Affairs Office provides trainings for faculty on sexual harassment and sexual violence.

 PENN VIOLENCE PREVENTION COMMITTEE